Fineco Bank vs GKFX Comparison

 How do Fineco Bank and GKFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 Fineco Bank requires a minimum deposit of $0, while GKFX requires a minimum deposit of $0.
-From our testing we found Fineco Bank offers spreads of N/A, while GKFX offers spreads of N/A. Fineco Bank supports Bank Wire (Deposit/Withdraw) for popular funding options, where GKFX supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit)., neither have PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Fineco Bank supports Bank Wire (Deposit/Withdraw) for funding and deposit methods, whereas GKFX supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit).
+Neither have PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Fineco Bank or GKFX?
+Which broker offers more tradeable asset classes, Fineco Bank or GKFX?

 Can I trade cryptocurrency with Fineco Bank or GKFX?